javascript-tutorial/en.javascript.info/1-js/09-classes/01-class/article.md

 ### Making bound methods with class fields

-Class fields together with arrow functions are often used to create methods with fixed `this`, that always references the object.
+Class fields together with arrow functions can be used to create "bound" methods, with fixed `this` that always references the object.

-As demonstrated in the chapter <info:bind>, object methods, just like any functions, have a dynamic `this`.
+As demonstrated in the chapter <info:bind> functions in JavaScript have a dynamic `this`.
 It depends on the context of the call.

+So if an object method is passed around and called in another context, `this` won't be a reference to its object any more.

-So, for instance, this code will show `undefined`:
+For instance, this code will show `undefined`:

 ```js run
 class Button {